blindnet-io/product-management/refs/notion-of-privacy.md

 ## Privacy in Software Systems

-Software Systems, and especialy the ones operating over the internet, put an indivdual in a situation of *need* to control the access to self, naturally enabled by the context of use of such systems.
+Software Systems, and especially the ones operating over the internet, put an individual in a situation of *need* to control the access to self, naturally enabled by the context of use of such systems.
 The user has to balance the need for connection (ranging from simple information gathering, over social interactions to economic transactions) with the need for protection of the self from unwanted connection, harm and abuse.

 Having control (having the system respond predictably to user's actions) is one of the key features a user can expect from a properly designed human-computer interaction[^17].